rsyncOSX/RsyncOSXdocs/content/post/ssh.md

 categories = ["remotelogins"]
 description = "RsyncOSX can guide you in setting up passwordless login by ssh-keys."
 +++
+**From next version** the RsyncOSX assist in setting up ssh is changed.
+For some details see last on this page.
+The changes does not change anything for current users, but enables users to set their own ssh keypath and identity file.

 If you already have setup ssh utilizing ssh keys there is no need to follow the instructions below.
 RsyncOSX is depended upon passwordless logins for synchronizing data to remote servers.
 The instructions below only applies if passwordless login is not setup.

 If utilizing RsyncOSX on local attached disks this does not apply.